BMY official logo BMY

 Product Key Offerings logo Key Offerings

-• Opdivo (nivolumab): A blockbuster immunotherapy for various cancers, including melanoma, lung cancer, and kidney cancer.
-Competitors include Merck & Co.'s Keytruda and Roche's Tecentriq.
+• Opdivo (nivolumab): A blockbuster immunotherapy drug for various types of cancer, including melanoma, lung cancer, kidney cancer, and others.
+It is a cornerstone of BMS's oncology portfolio.
+Competitors include Merck & Co.'s Keytruda, AstraZeneca's Imfinzi, and Pfizer's Bavencio.

 Market Dynamics